theo-sim-dev/theo-sim-dev/README.md

 ### Check out my npm packages

-- 🚨 Need easy notifications in your React app? [**mui-alert-provider**](https://www.npmjs.com/package/mui-alert-provider) helps you integrate Material UI alerts in minutes.
+- 🚨 Need alerts/notifications in your React app? [**mui-alert-provider**](https://www.npmjs.com/package/mui-alert-provider) helps you integrate Material UI alerts in minutes.
 Trigger alerts from anywhere in your component tree
 - 🌍 Want to detect a user's country for free? [**use-country**](https://www.npmjs.com/package/use-country) is a simple hook to get the user's location without hassle.